mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 <IMG class="img-float-right" SRC="images/mm3/intensity/spine-roi-example-edit.png" WIDTH="350">

+Note, background ROIs are not shown until the spine is analyzed, see 'Running Intensity Analysis' above for how to do this.

 Clicking on the spine backgrond ROI will enable an edit mode where the user can specify the background position.
-This edit mode also shows the candidate background positions.
+This edit mode also shows the candidate background positions (blue circles).

+  - Select a spine and spine, segment, and background ROIs will be shown with solid blue lines.
+  - Single-Click the background ROI and it will be shown in 'move' mode with dotted yellow lines.
-  - Mouse-Click to set a new position.
+  - Single-click in the image to set a new background ROI position.
-  - 'Enter' to accept new position.
+  - Keyboard 'Enter' to accept new position.
-  - 'r' to reset spine position.
+  - Keyboard 'r' to reset spine position.
 A new position will automatically be chosen next time spine is analyzed.
-  - 'esc' to cancel move
+  - Keyboard 'esc' to cancel move.

 <div class="print-page-break"></div>